Precision Health has created five work streams to support the efforts of U-M faculty engaging in precision health research.

 The Cohort Development Group oversees the recruitment, engagement and retention of participants and data.
-This includes continuing the work of the Michigan Genomics Initiative (MGI), which currently includes data from 42,000 patients and encompasses other projects that collect and manage patient data that can advance precision health initiatives.
+This includes continuing the work of the Michigan Genomics Initiative (MGI), which currently includes data from more than 50,000 patients and encompasses other projects that collect and manage patient data that can advance precision health initiatives.
 This group aims to develop a large, diverse and broadly representative cohort that is centrally managed with consistent data elements, consent and processes to enable rich research and implementation opportunities.
 Some 12,000 additional participants per year will be added to this cohort, as we expand a rich data repository to support discovery and innovative care.

 Data & Analytics